Transgender Name Changes

 People who have obtained orders granting transgender name or gender marker changes can then use those orders to request and obtain modifications of other documents, such as their driver’s licenses, birth certificates, and social security cards.Speak With a Capable Attorney in Dallas

 Choosing a new name is an important part of the gender confirmation process, and transgender people are often eager to legally modify their names.
 If you wish to obtain a transgender name change, it is advisable to seek the help of a lawyer.
 The capable attorneys of McClure Law Group possess the knowledge and resources needed to help you obtain the changes you desire in a prompt manner.
-Our main office is in Dallas, and we are available to meet for conferences at our Collin County office which is located in Plano.
 We regularly help people with family law matters in Dallas, Rockwall, Richardson, McKinney, Garland, Irving, Fort Worth, and Frisco.
 We also help people with issues in cities throughout Dallas, Grayson, Denton, Collin, Tarrant, and Rockwall Counties.
 You can contact us at 214.692.8200 or through the form online to set up a meeting.